 The rooves were made to withstand the heavy snowfall.
 The already beautiful village turns into something even more outsanding and charming in the winter!
 People still actually live in those houses.

 You can visit Shirakawa-go during any season.
 Every season has its own charm.
-You'll see cherry blossom trees in the spring, cultivated rice fields in the summer, nice autumn colors in the fall and of course lots of pure white snow in the winter.
-You are free to take a stroll in the village and some houses are open to the public.
+You'll see cherry blossom trees in the spring, cultivated rice fields in the summer, nice autumn colors in the fall.
+You are free to take a stroll in the village and some houses are open to the public year-round.